kschan0214/sepia.documentation/gui/Sepia-One-stop-QSM-processing.rst

 - Background field removal panel, and
 - QSM panel.

-The description of each panel is given below:
+Description of each panel is given below:

 I/O panel
 ^^^^^^^^^